Welcome to Mobile CSP

 But computer science is not just about coding.
 So, we will also learn broadly about the fundamental principles of computer science.
 We'll learn about the potential and the limitations of computing and coding.
 We'll learn how to manipulate large data sets and about the importance of data in today's computing environment.
 We'll learn how the Internet works and how encryption is used to protect our Internet transactions.
 We'll learn about the positive and negative aspects of computing in today's society.
 And lots more.

-For these broader computing concepts we will work within the College Board's curricular framework known as Computer Science Principles (CSP).
-This framework was developed by leading computer science educators from around the country with guidance from the College Board and with funding support from the National Science Foundation.
+The Mobile CSP course consists of seven main units with the big ideas of the College Board's curricular framework known as Computer Science Principles (CSP) spiraled across the units.
+The CSP framework consists of five Big Ideas: Creative Development (CRD), Data (DAT), Algorithms and Programming (AAP), Computing Systems and Networks (CSN), and Impact of Computing (IOC).
+In addition, the six Computational Thinking Practices: Computational Solution Design, Algorithms and Program Development, Abstraction in Program Development, Code Analysis, Computing Innovations, and Responsible Computing and their associated skills of the CSP framework are both developmentally sequenced and spiraled across the units, building on each other.
+The CSP framework was developed by leading computer science educators from around the country with guidance from the College Board and with funding support from the National Science Foundation.
 The first AP CSP exam was offered in spring 2017.The following video provides a quick overview of App Inventor and Mobile CSP curriculum.
 If you'd prefer to browse through the presentation at your own pace, click on the "Text Version" button.